tansengming/tansengming.github.com/software/_posts/2017-02-28-queue-up-and-thread-safely.md

 ## The Bug

-Notice how easy it was to move all that code into the job.
-There is a bug and the bug is in the details.
-Active Job let’s you plug in alternative job implementations and my favorite one is called Sidekiq.
-Sidekiq is fantastic, it’s fast ([and gets faster](http://www.mikeperham.com/2015/11/16/sidekiq-4.0/)), it’s memory efficient, I love it.
-The only catch is that Sidekiq jobs have to be thread safe.
-Which Sidekiq Mike warns you about [all](https://github.com/mperham/sidekiq/wiki/Problems-and-Troubleshooting#threading), [the](https://github.com/mperham/sidekiq/wiki/FAQ#how-does-sidekiq-compare-to-resque-or-delayed_job), [time](https://github.com/mperham/sidekiq/wiki/Best-Practices#2-make-your-job-idempotent-and-transactional).
-Despite that I did not catch the bug until it cost [us](http://evercondo.com/) a little money.
-You see the code above isn’t thread safe.
-It is a classic case of the [check-then-set race condition](http://stackoverflow.com/a/34550).
+It was really easy to move all that code into the job but doing so caused a bug.
+To understand why, note that Active Job let’s you plug in different queue adapters and I used [Sidekiq](https://sidekiq.org/).
+Sidekiq is [fast](http://www.mikeperham.com/2015/11/16/sidekiq-4.0/), memory efficient and fantastic.
+However Sidekiq jobs have to be thread safe which they warn you about [all](https://github.com/mperham/sidekiq/wiki/Problems-and-Troubleshooting#threading), [the](https://github.com/mperham/sidekiq/wiki/FAQ#how-does-sidekiq-compare-to-resque-or-delayed_job), [time](https://github.com/mperham/sidekiq/wiki/Best-Practices#2-make-your-job-idempotent-and-transactional).
+The way the job was written above was a classic case of the [check-then-set race condition](http://stackoverflow.com/a/34550) which meant that it wasn’t thread safe.

-In other words, the job code you saw as above (and so below) is terrible code that you should never run multithreadedly,
+Looking again at `SmsSenderJob`,

 ```ruby
 class SmsSenderJob < ApplicationJob